jmcvetta/napping/README.md

 that your changes do not decrease test coverage.
 I.e. if you add new features, also add corresponding new tests.

+When submitting an Issue, if possible please include a failing test case that demonstrates the problem.

 ## License